maxreinartz/BouncyError/README.md

 ## License

-This is licensed under Creeper76's Software License.
+This is licensed under Max Reinartz's Software License.
 Check the LICENSE file for more.